Minimum Tank Size: 20 Gallons

 There is a lot of controversy surrounding the question of what you should feed kribensis cichlids.
 Most of the information out there clearly states that kribs are ominvores, but several recent studies seem to indicate that the majority of their diet is made up of algae and plant matter.

 Needless to say, whether you view them as an omnivore or an herbivore is going to make a big impact on what you feed them.
 Until the matter is studied further, probably the safest thing to do is feed a plant and algae heavy diet, supplemented with flakes and live or frozen food.

-Their main food should be an herbivore flake or pellet food, with my personal favorite being spirulina pellets.
+Their main food should be an herbivore flake or pellet food, with my personal favorite being Hikari Sinking Pellets.
 These should be regularly supplemented with regular feedings of a high quality flake food or shrimp pellets.

 When choosing a live food to feed them, their favorite live foods are blackworms, brine shrimp and daphnia.
 Because they spend most of their time in caves along the bottom, they tend to ignore top dwelling live food like mosquito larvae.

 Kribs have similar tastes in frozen foods and their favorites are bloodworms, brine shrimp, daphina and blackworms.
 Any frozen food should always be warmed up before it is fed to them, and the easiest way to do this is by filling a small container with warm tank water, and allowing it to thaw for about 15 minutes.